 - Inventory which is not expected to be sold quickly.

-Inventory management solutions can help you to group your stock by making a report on sales levels (inventory dynamics) for each product category/subcategory/SKU.
+Inventory management solution can help you to group your stock by making a report on sales levels (inventory dynamics) for each product category/subcategory/SKU.

 Low level goods sales need to be closely monitored.
 You have to understand the causes of extra inventory and mitigate them.
 Then you can concentrate on selling the existing extra items, balancing the inventory levels, or starting a promotion campaign to sell your overstock faster.